Kazia Pelka: Acting career

 Since then she has worked extensively in the theatre in both classical to contemporary productions.
 She appeared in a bit part as a prostitute in the American World War II television film The Dirty Dozen: The Fatal Mission (1988).
 She has had major roles in Brookside (Anna Wolska), Heartbeat (district nurse Maggie Bolton in 99 episodes from series 5–10) and Channel 5's soap Family Affairs, where she played Chrissy Costello from September 2003 until the show's final episode on 30 December 2005.
 Pelka won the award for "Best Dramatic Performance" at the 2005 British Soap Awards, the first award to be won by the series Family Affairs.
 She also appeared as a semi-regular character Deputy Assistant Commissioner Georgia Hobbs in The Bill, and in numerous other television productions, including the part of Hazel Wilding in a return to the soap opera Coronation Street in 2002.
 She played Carole Middleton in the American television film William & Catherine: A Royal Romance (2011).
 In 2015 she played the role of 'Lena Winters' in the CBBC television mystery drama series World's End.
 In 2019 she appeared in Midsomer Murders as Tanya Brzezinski (S21E1) "The Point of Balance".
 Pelka played Dubravka Mimica in 11 episodes of the channel 4 remake of the Swedish crime drama Before We Die.

 Cosmetics career

-She is the owner of 'Dr. Boo', a cosmetics shop and beauty salon on North Cross Road in Dulwich, London.
+She is the owner of 'Dr. Boo', a cosmetics shop and beauty salon at 22 North Cross Road in Dulwich, London.
 It was awarded 'Gold' status by Clarins in 2015.
 From July 2014, she started writing beauty columns for the magazine Prima.